 The ZooKeeper server creates snapshot and log files, but never deletes them.
 The retention policy of the data and log files is implemented outside of the ZooKeeper server.
-The server itself only needs the latest complete fuzzy snapshot, all log files following it, and the last log file preceding it.
-The latter requirement is necessary to include updates which happened after this snapshot was started but went into the existing log file at that time.
-This is possible because snapshotting and rolling over of logs proceed somewhat independently in ZooKeeper.
+The server itself only needs the latest complete fuzzy snapshot and the log files from the start of that snapshot.
 See the maintenance section in this document for more details on setting a retention policy and maintenance of ZooKeeper storage.